GUIDE 2025

 What is the Average Medical Writer Salary?

-Now, how much does a medical writer make?
-According to one of the top salary sites, Glassdoor, the estimated annual income for a medical writer is $96,324 in the United States, with a median salary of $78,102 per year.
-Another salary site named Payscale mentions that the average base salary for a medical writer is $40.07 per hour in the US.
+According to one of the top salary sites, Glassdoor, the estimated annual income for a medical writer is $119,324 in the United States.
+Another salary site named Payscale mentions that the average base salary for a medical writer is $41.92 per hour in the US.

-In general, medical writer salaries differ due to a number of reasons.
-Employers consider different factors like geographic location, education, experience level, and industry expertise while recruiting.
+In general, medical writers’ salaries differ for several reasons.
+When recruiting, employers consider factors like geographic location, education, experience level, and industry expertise.

 Factors that affect salary

-Note: All salary information by Glassdoor and Payscale was last updated in December 2021 and April 2022.
+Note: All salary information by Glassdoor and Payscale was last updated in March 2025.

 Salaries Along the Medical Writing Career Path

-Like every other industry, experience level is the major driver of salary ranges in medical writing also.
-However, other factors, such as extensive medical knowledge and great writing skills, also increase the salary range for medical communicators.
+Like every other industry, experience level is the major driver of salary ranges in medical writing.
+However, other factors, such as extensive medical knowledge and excellent writing skills, also increase the salary range for medical communicators.
 This section mentions the duties and responsibilities of the respective roles, together with their average annual salaries.
+All the information is taken from Glassdoor.

 Employers seek new graduates for entry-level medical writing positions.
-They require a Bachelor’s degree in a related field with zero to two years of prior work experience.
+They require a bachelor’s degree in a related field and zero to two years of prior work experience.
 Assistant medical writers receive the lowest salaries in their field due to basic education and limited experience in scientific or medical writing.
-For them, it is also great to have strong communication skills, experience in clinical areas, proficiency in software applications, and the ability to work in a team-oriented environment.
+For them, having strong communication skills, experience in clinical areas, proficiency in software applications, and the ability to work in a team-oriented environment is also great.
 As it is an entry-level role, leading companies and academic institutes also recruit new graduates to fill their associate medical writer positions.

-Employers seek medical writers for remote positions having the same qualifications and experiences as those writers working in offices.
+Employers seek medical writers for remote positions with the same qualifications and experience as those working in offices.
 They prefer candidates with an advanced degree, at least three years of relevant experience, and expertise in writing publications and clinical evaluation reports.
 Their duties and responsibilities are also the same.
 The additional requirement for this position is the willingness and ability to travel to local areas for work.

-A principal medical writer is responsible for planning and preparing a variety of documents required for clinical drug and device development phases.
+A principal medical writer is responsible for planning and preparing documents required for clinical drug and device development phases.
 They organize, analyze, and interpret scientific information to generate documents like clinical study reports, manuscripts, study protocols, etc.

 Most hiring companies require a Bachelor’s degree in science or related field, a minimum of eight years of medical writing experience in a pharmacy, CRO, or biotechnology setting, working knowledge of regulatory guidelines, experience in clinical research or other areas of the pharmaceutical industry, and strong written, oral, and interpersonal communication skills for the role of a principal medical writer.